SacredWizard/React-Native-Social-Login/README.md

-# React Native starter for social Login
+# React Native starter for social Login (Some dependencies are Outdated, it may still work 😎)

 Clone the repo, install create-react-native
 You can use Yarn or npm commands